-I live in France.
-I’m a self-taught handyman.
-I carry out sculptures starting from recycled matter and of waste.
+I live in France, a self-taught handyman and I make sculptures from recycled matter and waste.
 I invent and make unusual constructions.
 I work only with recovered metal parts.
-All the assemblies are done by screw or bolts.
-Metal is ideal for this kind of fixings.
-I like the matter, easy to work, with particular reflections, patinated, and which, pickled well, is harmonized easily.
-Why metal ? because more and more products of our daily life are made of plastic, these assemblages actually use objects from an earlier era that mark our memories.
+All the assemblies are done with screws or bolts.
+Metal is ideal, I like the material, it is easy to work with particular reflections, differently patinated, which are harmonized easily.

-Sorry !
-I don’t understood your question !
-My creative engine is really to make enjoy, to have fun and tell beautiful stories to people who come and discover my robots.
+My creative engine is really to have fun and tell beautiful stories to people who come and discover my robots.
 There is a lot of humor in my creations.
-I kept a child’s soul
+I’ve kept a child’s soul.

 How has your practice changed over time?

-Often for the robots, I discover a box, a fire extinguisher, a toaster, a vacuum, an electric case… which is going to become the body, and after, I have to find what can make the members.
+Often for the robots, I discover a box, a fire extinguisher, a toaster, a vacuum, an electric case…which is going to become the body, and after, I have to find what can make the other parts.

-The shape of found equipment will be born, a trunk, a wild glance, a pair of arms… either the final vision is immediate, or the idea of the potential must matured and will emerge later on.
+Either the final vision is immediate, or the idea of the potential must mature and will emerge later on.
 And as pieces are unique, I can never reproduce a robot identically.
 The performance consists in creating, each time with absolutely different materials, different bots.

-When one night several robots being finishing in my workshop, have kidnapped me.
-As rancor they asked from my wife several liters of fat and WD 40 spray.
-I almost stayed there, because my wife is a little bit an excede of the many robots that are everywhere in the house !
-She nevertheless responded to the request of the kidnappers and I was released !
+One night, several robots, in the midst of being finished in my workshop, kidnapped me.
+They asked a ransom from my wife of several litres of fat and WD 40 spray.
+I almost stayed there, because my wife is a little less than happy with the many robots that are everywhere in the house, but she nevertheless responded to the request of the kidnappers and I was released!

 Describe a real-life situation that inspired you.

-Beyond a beautiful inspiration, a beautiful encounter !
-I was lucky enough to be contacted by maker faire.
-I discovered a universe of innovation, creativity of putting forward the do it yourself, enthusiasts, creators.
-And for two years now I am very proud to participate and to give my modest contribution to “the maker movement”.
-The aim is to give as many people as possible the “do it yourself” with new technologies, sustainable development, science… During this annual gathering in Paris, I was able to expose robots 2 times.
-I am convinced that the next technological revolution is being born in a gathering such as this one.
-And I meet robots … real ones that are not static like mines!
+Beyond a beautiful inspiration, a beautiful encounter.
+I was lucky enough to be contacted by Maker Faire Paris.
+I discovered a universe of innovation, creativity, of putting forward the do-it-yourself enthusiasts, creators.
+And for two years now I have been very proud to participate and to give my modest contribution to “the maker movement”.
+The aim is to give as many people as possible the chance to “do it yourself” with new technologies, sustainable development, science.
+During this annual gathering in Paris, over two separate events, I was able to show my robots.
+I am convinced that the next technological revolution is being born in gatherings such as this one.
+And I got to meet robots …real ones that are not static like mine!

-My first creations were first of all amusement and detourment. it was over the years that the practice improved and that forms were perfected that art had arrived.
-However, it is not art for art but above all the ability to compose a piece in harmony from disparate elements that have no relation to each other.
-I want to bring a different, playful, dreamlike look on these everyday objects.
+My first creations were, first of all, amusement and detournement.
+It was over the space of years that my practice improved, and the forms were perfected, before art arrived.
+However, it is not art for art, but above all the ability to compose a piece into harmony from disparate elements that have no relation to each other.
+I want to bring a different, playful, dreamlike look to these everyday objects.